pgowher/-Exploring-Hacker-News-Posts/README.md

 - `author`: the username of the person who submitted the post
 - `created_at`: the date and time of the post's submission

-We're specifically interested in posts with titles that begin with either Ask HN or Show HN.
-Users submit Ask HN posts to ask the Hacker News community a specific question.
+We're specifically interested in posts with titles that begin with either `Ask HN` or `Show HN`.
+Users submit `Ask HN` posts to ask the Hacker News community a specific question.
 Below are a few examples:

 ```
   Ask HN: How to improve my personal website?
   Ask HN: Am I the only one outraged by Twitter shutting down share counts?
   Ask HN: Aby recent changes to CSS that broke mobile?
 ```
-Likewise, users submit Show HN posts to show the Hacker News community a project, product, or just something interesting.
+Likewise, users submit Show `HN` posts to show the Hacker News community a project, product, or just something interesting.
 Below are a few examples:

 ```
   Show HN: Wio Link  ESP8266 Based Web of Things Hardware Development Platform'